codebypaul/fitness_app_client/README.md

 2. `npm install` node packages

 ### Running Locally
-1. `npm start` to start server
+1. `npm start` to start servers
-2. `open http://localhost:3000` to open the site in your browser
+2. `open http://localhost:3000` to open the app in your browser
 ----------------------------------------------------------
 ## Overview
 ----------------------------------------------------------